 - Despite good rail links, it’s still a good couple of hours’ journey to London or the cities of the Midlands and beyond.

-- Cardiff for some aren’t seen as cultural as other cities in the UK and are overshadowed, culturally.
+- Cardiff is, for some, not seen to be as cultural as other cities in the UK.